How To Reduce Your Students’ Exam Anxiety: Practical Strategies From An Experienced Head Of Maths

 When should you seek additional help?

-The strategies and ideas discussed in this article may help students with mild or moderate exam anxiety, particularly if it only occurs during high-stress periods such as exam season.
+The strategies in this article will support students with mild or moderate exam anxiety, particularly where it is linked to exam season rather than occurring year-round.

 Exam anxiety FAQs